Omae, Tanuki ni Naranē ka?

 (お前、タヌキにならねーか？, Omae, Tanuki ni Naranē ka?) is a Japanese manga series written and illustrated by Tomo Nagawa.
 It was originally published as a webcomic on the author's Pixiv account in August 2020.
 It later began serialization on Ichijinsha's Pixiv Comic-based Comic Pool website in April 2021.

-Publication
+An anime television series adaptation produced by Nippon Animation has been announced.

+Plot

+Koganemaru, a shapeshifting tanuki, approaches troubled people in modern-day Japan and offers to transform them into tanuki.
+Although his stated goal is to increase the population of tanuki living in the mountains, his encounters often help the people he meets step away from the pressures of human society and reconsider the problems weighing on them.
+Through a series of largely self-contained stories, Koganemaru's transformations and interventions lead each person toward a clearer understanding of their own life and a renewed sense of emotional relief.

+Media

+Manga

 Written and illustrated by Tomo Nagawa, Omae, Tanuki ni Naranē ka? was originally published as a webcomic on Nagawa's Pixiv account on August 15, 2020.
 It later began serialization on Ichijinsha's Pixiv Comic-based Comic Pool website on April 28, 2021.
-Its chapters have been collected into nine tankōbon volumes as of October 2025.
+Its chapters have been collected into ten tankōbon volumes as of May 2026.